syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

    return htmlHelper.GetJsonData(action, DataManager);
 }

-//This method carries the information about the default report which would be rendered within OlapGauge initially. private OlapReport CreateOlapReport()
+//This method carries the information about the default report that is rendered within OlapGauge initially. private OlapReport CreateOlapReport()
 {
    OlapReport report = new OlapReport();